Learn about many of the available medications in our database.

 Teriflunomide belongs to the class of medications called immunomodulators.
 This medication is used to treat adults with relapsing remitting multiple sclerosis (RRMS).

-Multiple sclerosis (MS) is believed to be an autoimmune disorder, meaning it occurs because the person’s immune system attacks his own tissues.
+Multiple sclerosis (MS) is believed to be an autoimmune disorder, meaning it occurs because the person’s immune system attacks their own tissues.
 In the case of MS, the immune system sees the protective covering on the nerves and attacks it.
 Teriflunomide works by changing how the body’s immune system works, reducing the number of MS flare-ups and delaying physical disability because of the disease.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.